Tag Archives: Roth and IRA

 Engaging in estate and financial planning without paying attention to taxes can be a fool’s errand.
 Tax awareness can be tantamount to all aspects of saving, investing and spending.
 Failure to consider the tax implications of any estate or financial plan component may negatively affect expected returns and result in significant tax liabilities.
 Tax Terms […]

 Effective Jan.
-1, 2024, investors with unused dollars in certain 529 college-savings plans can roll their remaining balances into tax-free Roth IRAs for the benefit of their plans’ named beneficiaries without risk of penalties or income-tax exposure.
+1, 2024, investors with unused dollars in certain 529 college-savings plans can roll their remaining balances into tax-free Roth IRAs for the benefit of those plans’ named beneficiaries without risk of penalties or income-tax exposure.
 Moreover, investments in Roth IRAs may continue to grow free of tax for beneficiaries to withdraw in retirement […]

 The IRS released its annual cost-of-living adjustments for retirement savers in 2023, increasing the contribution limits and income eligibility requirements in the new year.
 One week previously, the Social Security Administration announced an 8.3 percent increase in Social Security and Supplement Security Income benefits, which it expects will help retirees weather higher consumer prices and […]